 David Weston passed away on a summer day, in 1840, at age 80.
 One morning he just didn't wake up.
-His wife, Milly, and three children, Michael, Polly, and Frank, mourned briefly, as appropriate, and then celebrated the great life that David had lived along with the Kinnick family and other friends and neighbors.
+His wife, Milly, and son Jeremiah, and his family, mourned briefly, as appropriate, and then celebrated the great life that David had lived along with the Kinnick family and other friends and neighbors.
 Milly died the following winter.

 A more detailed family history of this family

 More on genealogy of George Washington Kinnick